 Click this Mailock button and your normal Outlook compose window will open.
 When it opens, you will see that a second Mailock button is present in the ribbon; it will be blue (see below) and you may click this button to toggle it between red and blue states.

-To make the email that you are sending secure and requiring you to set a challenge, set the button to blue; to send your email insecurely as per your normal email set the button to red.
+To make the email that you are sending secure and requiring you to set a challenge, set the button to blue; to send your email as per normal (unsecured), set the button to red.
 You can set this up any time up to the point at which you press the Send button.

 Set the state of your Mailock button as you require, compose your email and when you’re ready, click the Send button as normal.

-If you have chosen to send your message insecurely, you won’t notice any difference in the way your email is sent.
+If you have chosen to send your message in normal email (unsecured), you won’t notice any difference in the way your email is sent.
 If however, you have chosen to send your message securely, the Mailock challenge window (see below) will be displayed so that you can set a challenge for your intended recipient.

 Type your challenge question in the field provided; don’t worry if you find the challenge question field is pre-filled and not what you want to use, just type over the text to set an alternative challenge.